NetworkingPassionate/Web-Based-Application-Security/README.md

 | Blind Injection via Delay    | `1 AND IF('a'='a', SLEEP(5), 0) --`             | Confirms vulnerability by response timing |
 | Stacked Queries              | `John'; DROP TABLE users; --`                   | Executes multiple statements, destructive |

-> **Note:** All injections were performed against intentionally vulnerable inputs in a test harness built for detection and documentation.
-This is not intended for use against live systems.

 <img width="450" height="450" alt="image" src="https://github.com/user-attachments/assets/15fd3fd4-4b05-40ea-ac2b-a69a6eaf7d98" />